+The Owners' Association is subject to government regulations relating to transparency, namely the Ralph M. Brown Act and the California Public Records Act, designed to promote public accountability.
 The Owner's Association of a TBID is considered a legislative body under the Ralph M. Brown Act (Government Code §54950 et seq.).
 Thus, meetings of the SYVHA board must be held in compliance with the public notice and other requirements of the Brown Act.
 The Owner's Association is also subject to the record keeping requirements of the California Public Records Act.